kite-sdk/kite-docs/KiteEndToEndDemo.md

 The `-Dkite.partitionExpression` argument is used to specify that the data is partitioned by time fields, using JEXL to specify the field partitioners.

-You can check that the data directories were created, using Hue (login as `cloudera/cloudera` if you are using the VM, or as your host login if you are running from the host machine): [`/tmp/data/default/events`](http://quickstart.cloudera:8888/filebrowser/#/tmp/data/default/events), [`/tmp/data/default/sessions`](http://quickstart.cloudera:8888/filebrowser/#/tmp/data/default/sessions).
+You can check that the data directories were created, using Hue (login as `cloudera/cloudera` if you are using the VM): [`/tmp/data/default/events`](http://quickstart.cloudera:8888/filebrowser/#/tmp/data/default/events), [`/tmp/data/default/sessions`](http://quickstart.cloudera:8888/filebrowser/#/tmp/data/default/sessions).

 ### Start Flume